managing-os-projects/os-sponsor-needs/sponsor-needs-project.md

-# Open Source Fiscal Sponsor Needs by Category
+# Open Source Sponsor Needs by Category

 There are different types of support that projects need.
 This list outlines those items by category.
 See [fiscal sponsor needs by type of project](sponsor-needs-project.md) for them organized by type of organization.